HCL-TECH-SOFTWARE/Domino-rest-api/docs/tutorial/walkthrough/lab-01.md

 The database `KeepConfig.nsf` uses the group `LocalKeepAdmins` for access control.
 So create that group in your Domino directory and assign your user to it.

-!!! danger "Use your own credentials"
+!!! note "Use your own credentials"

     The steps below use "KEEP Admin" and "passw0rd" as credentials.
     Replace those with the admin user on your Domino server.

-### 1. Login using the command line
+### Login using the command line

 ```bash
 curl --location --request POST "http://localhost:8880/api/v1/auth" \